Experiential learning resources for the innovative educator

 I like to have my students learn new skills related to their careers of interest or jobs that they would like to apply for.

 In this case when I say “skill” I am not referring to soft skills such as collaboration and problem-solving.
-Your students should build those skills as a resume builder as well using the portfolio that I’ve already mentioned.
+Your students should build those skills for resumes as well using the portfolio that I’ve already mentioned.
 But students should also build hard skills or skills that might give them a leg up or a competitive edge in the application pool.
-For example, if a student is interested in project management as a career option they might want to learn how to create and format a spreadsheet.
+For example, if a student is interested in project management as a career option they might want to learn how to create and format a spreadsheet or how to use a specific project management software.
 If a student wants to get into marketing they might want to learn how to conduct a marketing audit.
-If they want to get a summer job doing alterations, they should learn how to use a sewing machine.
-Suggested Resource: I like the concept of learning a new skill for a variety other reasons than the fact that it is one of my favorite high school resume builders for students.
+If they want to get a summer job doing alterations, they could learn how to use a sewing machine.
+The "Skills" section on a resume is where students can list abilities such as using a sewing machine, creating spreadsheets, conducting marketing audits, or utilizing complex project management software.
+I like the concept of learning a new skill for a variety reasons other than the fact that it is one of my favorite high school resume builders for students.
 I love having students build new skills associated with their resumes because the experiences encourage a growth mindset and lifelong learning.
-I also take a project-based learning approach to this experience.
+Suggested Resource: I also take a project-based learning approach to learning new skills.
 Because the PBL experience is more about skill-building than it is about deep diving into complicated content, it makes for a great introductory self-directed project-based learning experience.
 Check out my self-directed Project-Based Learning Resource: Build a New Skill, which guides students through this high school resume builder from start to finish.

 10. Start a Club

-Coordinating and maintaining a club looks outstanding on a resume.
-It takes organizational skills, follow-through, commitment, creativity, leadership skills, time management skills and more.
+The experience and ability to coordinate and maintain a club looks outstanding on a resume.
+Starting and running a club takes organizational skills, follow-through, commitment, creativity, leadership skills, time management skills and more.
+It also shows initiative, which many employers and recruiters look for.
 Summer reading groups, a community clean-up group, a wildlife club, and a skateboard club are all great examples of clubs that students could start, and they are fun and build relationships to boot!
 Suggested Resource: I have a resource that walks students through the process of creating, launching and managing a club.
 Similar to the Learn a New Skill resource, this Start a Club resource is also project-based.

 Bonus: Plan and Host a Fundraiser!